We may earn a commission when you click on the affiliate links in this post.

 Meringue Topping:

-- In a mixing bowl, beat egg whites and cream of tartar until foamy.
-Gradually add ½ c. sugar beating until stiff peaks form.
+- In a mixing bowl or stand mixer, beat egg whites and cream of tartar in high speed until foamy.
+Gradually add ½ cup sugar beating until stiff peaks form.

 - Chill until set.